SpaceX’s Crew-3 Halloween launch postponed due to weather

-Category: Space Hits: 1Falcon 9 and Endurance vertical on Launch Complex 39A beneath a third quarter moon.
+Category: Space Hits: 4Falcon 9 and Endurance vertical on Launch Complex 39A beneath a third quarter moon.
 Image via SpaceX.

 The planned Halloween launch of SpaceX’s Crew-3 mission was postponed late on October 30, due to bad weather along the flight path.
 The three NASA astronauts and one German astronaut are instead heading to the International Space Station (ISS) on November 3 (Wednesday), at 1:10 a.m.
 EDT (05:10 UTC).
 The mission, called Crew-3, will mark the fourth operational flight for SpaceX under the Commercial Crew Program with NASA.
 It completed a static fire test – one of the final milestones ahead of launch – of its Falcon 9 rocket before dawn on October 28.
 Liftoff remains scheduled for 2:21 a.m.
 (06:21 UTC) from Launch Complex 39A at NASA’s Kennedy Space Center (KSC) in Florida.